-I am so excited to welcome our Little and Big KIPPsters back to KIPP or to KIPP for the first time as we kick off the 2022-23 school year!
+I am so excited to welcome our Little KIPPsters and their families for the new school year!
 We hope you feel at home here at KIPP Texas and feel the love and joy that makes KIPP special.
-This year is full of promise.
-After three challenging years due to the COVID-19 pandemic, we hope this year will create fond memories and beautiful moments for each of you.
-I, along with all of our Big KIPPsters, can't wait to see our Little KIPPsters grow academically, socially, and emotionally from the beginning to the end of the year!
+We also hope to create fond memories and beautiful moments for each of you.
+I and our Big KIPPsters can't wait to see our Little KIPPsters grow academically, socially, and emotionally throughout the school year!

-With your help and partnership, this year, we will continue to live out the KIPP Texas mission:
+With your support and as your partner in education, we will continue to live out the KIPP Texas mission: